 Safe deposit boxes during bankruptcy proceedings

-> Further information on safe deposit boxes > Encyclopedia: Bank failure& your safe deposit box
+Additional information > Prevailing conditions for value storage in Switzerland and Liechtenstein > Encyclopedia: Bank failure& your safe deposit box

 Is your safe deposit box and its contents part of the bankruptcy estate?